An Expert’s Bona Fide Guide: Life as a Forensic NP

 To learn more about the evolution of the forensic NP, read on.

 As a board-certified family nurse practitioner, forensic nursing expert, academic, and researcher, Dr. Speck develops policy, evaluates programs, and builds nursing workforce capacity through publication, education, and violence prevention initiatives.
-She co-developed the first Doctor of Nursing Practice (DNP) in Forensic Nursing at the UTHSC in Memphis (2002), supported by HRSA funding (2004-07).
+She co-developed the first DNP in forensic nursing at the UTHSC in Memphis (2002), supported by HRSA funding (2004-07).
 She consults both nationally and internationally with governments, universities, institutions, and NGOs.
 Her research currently focuses on trauma-informed care and the health outcomes following violence.

 The Evolving Role of Forensic NPs